spatialos/gdk-for-unity/docs/content/mobile/ios/local-deploy.md

   1. In the Unity Editor, navigate to **Edit** > **Project Settings** > **Player**.
 This should open **PlayerSettings** in the Inspector window.
   1. In the Inspector window, navigate to **Settings for iOS (the iPhone icon)** > **Other Settings** > **Configuration** > **Target SDK** and choose **Simulator SDK**.
   1. Also in the **Configuration** section of the Inspector window, select **Targer minimum iOS version** and input `10.0`.
-  1. In the Unity Editor, navigate to **File** > **Build Settings** and click **Build and Run**.
+  1. In the Unity Editor, navigate to **File** > **Build Settings**, and ensure that iOS is selected.
+Selection is indicated by a Unity logo that appears next to the name of the selected platform.
+If iOS is not selected, click it and then select **Switch Platform**.
+  1. Click **Build and Run**.
 This prompts you to choose where to save the XCode project that Unity generates.
 After you've selected the directory, Unity generates the XCode project, opens it in XCode and starts the build.
 If the build succeeds, XCode starts a Simulator and installs the game on it.
     * If you choose **Build**, instead of **Build and Run**, Unity generates a XCode project and opens the folder containing the project.
   1. Once the game is deployed and started on the Simulator, you see an empty text field and a **Connect** button: Select **Connect**.